aws-samples/aws-cdk-for-discourse/README.md

 # AWS CDK For Discourse

 This sample demonstrates how to create a full environment for the open source forum tool [Discourse](https://github.com/discourse/discourse).
 This example will create all assets required to utilize AWS services.
-The discourse site will be automatically setup with an initial admin user.
-An OpenID plugin is set up to allow users to login via [Amazon Cognito](https://aws.amazon.com/cognito/).
+The Discourse site will be automatically setup with an initial admin user and an OpenID plugin is set up to allow users to register and login via [Amazon Cognito](https://aws.amazon.com/cognito/).

 ## Architecture
 <img alt="Architecture" src="./images/architecture.jpeg" />